 It was a mistake of course, to come on all flash

 though I wasn’t one for waving wads of cash.

 Bespoke suits and shoes were why I got caught

 all the obvious, unnecessary shit that I bought.

 don’t ever mix cocaine, slow horses and booze.

-So my brilliant career ended as a total botch
+My less than brilliant career ended a total botch

 no golden handshake and no golden watch.

-a gorilla shat in my mouth and stole my money.
+a gorilla shit in my mouth and stole my money.